jyf588/pytorch-rl-bullet/README_manipulation.md

 ```

 ## Testing the whole manipulation module without language and vision
+If you modified training pi names (i.e. their storing dir),
+open `main_sim_clean_test.py`, search for the strings containing "0510" and replace them with the grasp & place pi names in `trainmanip_0510.sh`
 ```
 sh testmanip_0510.sh
 ```
 (Make sure we understand what each command means in the shell script)

+The test stats will be printed in final_stats.txt, `total w/o OR` should be around 80% to 90% to mean policy being good enough; if they are not, change render from 0 to 1 in the previous test script to see if you can observe problems from bullet GUI: